When to Hire an Attorney After a Car Accident

 Depending on your injuries and other factors, your treatment and rehabilitation could last a few days, weeks, or even months.
 Those with spinal cord or traumatic brain injuries could require intense, inpatient rehabilitation at a specialized facility, such as the Shepherd Center.
 This is one of the top rehabilitation centers in the world.
 You deserve to receive the compensation necessary to pay for all your treatment—including ongoing care.

 Even though you could have months of recuperation ahead of you, you should not ignore your insurance claims.
-Medical bills, car repairs, and other expenses will begin regardless of your ongoing treatment.
+Medical expenses, car repairs, and other expenses will begin regardless of your ongoing treatment.
 You may want to call an attorney as soon as your injuries allow.
 Once your injuries stabilize and you can make the phone call, reach out to a car accident lawyer.

 A Lawyer Can Document Your Losses